 To apply you must have an undergraduate degree in any discipline, with studies to have been completed within 10 years of the 1st of January in the year in which you intend to begin medicine.

-If you are amongst those applicants who completed an undergraduate degree 10 or more years ago, a Graduate Diploma, Masters equivalent or PhD completed within 10 years before 1st of January of the year in which you intend to commence the MD curriculum.
+If you are amongst those applicants who completed an undergraduate degree 10 or more years ago, a Graduate Diploma, Masters equivalent or PhD completed within 10 years before 1st of January of the year in which you intend to commence the MD curriculum will be required.

-- Henry completed his Biomedical Undergraduate degree in 2023.
-This means that he is able to apply for the UniMelb’s Doctor of Medicine Program for 2025 entry.
+- Trisha completed her Biomedical Undergraduate degree in 2025.
+This means that she is able to apply for UniMelb's Doctor of Medicine Program for 2027 entry.

 - Bella completed her Masters in Communication in 2017.
-This also means that she is able to apply for the UniMelb’s Doctor of Medicine Program for 2025 entry.
+This also means that she is able to apply for UniMelb's Doctor of Medicine Program for 2027 entry.

 - Emily completed her Science Undergraduate degree in 2014.
-This means that she is unable to apply for the UniMelb’s Doctor of Medicine Program for 2025 entry as she had graduated from her degree over 10 years ago.
+This means that she is unable to apply for UniMelb's Doctor of Medicine Program for 2027 entry as she had graduated from her degree over 10 years ago.

-While we discuss about the prior bachelor's degree, it is imperative to take note of the GPA score threshold demanded at UniMelb.
-A minimum GPA score of 5.0, that measures the last 3 years of the applicant's undergraduate coursework completion is considered at the time of admission.
+While we discuss the prior bachelor's degree, it is imperative to take note of the GPA score threshold demanded at UniMelb.
+A minimum GPA score of 5.0, measured across the last 3 years of the applicant's undergraduate coursework completion, is considered at the time of admission.

 GAMSAT/MCAT Score Requirement for Entry into the UOM MD Program